rsxdalv/tts-generation-webui/README.md

 ## Changelog
 May 16:
 * Add gradio settings tab, fix gradio errors in console, improve logging.
+* Update History and Favorites with "use as voice" and "save voice" buttons
+* Add voices tab
+* Bark tab: Remove "or Use last generation as history"
+* Improve code organization

 May 13:
 * Enable deterministic generation and enhance generated logs.
 Credits to https://github.com/suno-ai/bark/pull/175.